Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Introduction

+More precisely, let $X$ be a proper \textnormal{CAT($0$)} space under a proper, non-elementary, isometric action by a group $\Gamma$ with a rank one element.
 Let $\mu_x$ be a Patterson-Sullivan measure on the boundary $\bd X$ of $X$, and let $\GE \subset \dbX$ be the set of endpoint pairs of geodesics in $X$.
-In order to construct Bowen-Margulis measures by Sullivan's method, we must construct a $\Gamma$-invariant Borel measure on $\GE$, and this requires $(\mu_x \times \mu_x) (\GE) > 0$.
-If $X$ admits a rank one axis then this condition holds; furthermore, $\mu_x$ has full support.
-On the other hand, if $X$ does not admit a rank one axis, it is unclear whether $(\mu_x \times \mu_x) (\GE) > 0$.

-The existence of a rank one axis in a CAT($0$) space forces the group action to exhibit rather strong north-south dynamics (for a precise statement, see \lemref{ping-pong}).
-This behavior may well be generic for CAT($0$) spaces.
-Indeed, Ballmann and Buyalo (\cite{bb}) conjecture that every geodesically complete CAT($0$) space under a proper, cocompact, isometric group action that does not admit a rank one axis must either split nontrivially as a product, or be a higher rank symmetric space or Euclidean building.
-Moreover, this conjecture has been proven (and is called the Rank Rigidity Theorem) in a few important cases, notably for Hadamard manifolds by Ballmann, Brin, Burns, Eberlein, and Spatzier (see \cite{ballmann} and \cite{burns-spatzier}) and for CAT($0$) cube complexes by Caprace and Sageev (\cite{caprace-sageev}).
+There is a $\Gamma$-invariant Borel measure $\mu$ on $\GE$ (called a geodesic current) associated to $\mu_x$.
+We first construct a Borel measure $m$ of full support on $\GER$ (by taking the product with Lebesgue measure on $\R$); $m$ descends to a Borel measure $m_\Gamma$ on the quotient $\modG{(\GER)}$.